colinhb/NineMouseChords/README.md

 ### Blacklist

-Since the Acme editor handles mouse chords itself (and richer set than are implmented in this Spoon), we don't handle chording when Acme is focused.
-The app is "blacklisted".

-You can exclude other apps using the `:excludeApps()` method:
+Since the Acme editor handles mouse chords itself (and richer set than are implmented in this Spoon), we don't handle chording when Acme is focused; the app is "blacklisted".
+You can blacklist other apps using the `:excludeApps()` method:

 ```lua
 hs.loadSpoon("NineMouseChords")